Lauren’s Fitness Journey: June 2017

 I know it’s been quite a while since you last heard from me.
 In fact, it’s been over six months!

 The truth is, I ran into a pitfall: My uterus tried to kill me.
 I developed a massive amount of uterine fibroids and my menstruation got out of control.
-I became severely anemic, to the point that I was having random fainting spells.
+Sever anemia fell upon me, to the point that I was having random fainting spells.
 I could barely do anything let alone continue my weight loss journey at the gym.

 I gained back the weight I lost initially and I am now back up to 300lbs.
 My measurements clock in at 52-52-54.